mmaelzer/mjpeg-consumer/README.md

 ----------------------

 ###Objects###
-Requiring the `mjpeg-consumer` module returns a readable/writable stream implementation that takes an http stream of mjpegs and emits jpegs.
+Requiring the `mjpeg-consumer` module returns a readable/writable stream implementation that takes an http mjpeg stream and emits jpegs.

 	var MjpegConsumer = require("mjpeg-consumer");
 	var consumer = new MjpegConsumer();